1. médialab Sciences Po

 Targeted Political Messages and Voter Persuasion in Democratic Systems

-The next seminar session will be presented by Sanne Kruikemeier (Wageningen University & Research).
-She will explore wether the new techniques offered to political candidates are a threat to democraty.
+The upcoming médialab seminar is co-organized with the Centre for Socio-Political Data (CDSP) and will be presented by Sanne Kruikemeier (Wageningen University & Research).
+She will explore whether the new technologies available to political candidates pose a threat to democracy.

 Event, Research Seminar